frogeR1st/Setup-Helper-Godot-Plugin-/README.md

 3. in the project settings go into the plugins catagory
 4. enable the plugin
 5. enjoy creating your game or something
+(btw if you download the V2 or V3+ versions you need to rename the file to "setup_helper")